scala/scala3/docs/docs/reference/dropped-features/package-objects.md

 "program name" is mangled it is recommended to always put `main` methods in explicitly named objects.

 **Note 3:** The notion of `private` is independent of whether a definition is wrapped or not.
 A `private` toplevel definition is always visible from everywhere in the enclosing package.

+**Note 4:** If several wrapper objects contain toplevel definitions with the same name, only the definition that is compiled last is retained.
+As a consequence, it is impossible to have overloaded toplevel definitions in different files, as the alternatives in the last-compiled file always replace the alternatives compiled earlier.